Candlemass (band)

 Candlemass is a Swedish epic doom metal band formed in Upplands Väsby, a suburb of Stockholm, in 1984 by bassist, songwriter, and bandleader Leif Edling, alongside drummer Matz Ekström.
-The band has had a defining influence on doom metal, with the epic doom genre itself taking its name from their debut album Epicus Doomicus Metallicus.
-Along with Pentagram, Saint Vitus, and Trouble, Candlemass has been recognized as one of the "big four of doom metal".
+The band has had a defining influence on doom metal, with the epic doom genre itself taking its name from their 1986 debut album Epicus Doomicus Metallicus.
+Along with Pentagram, Saint Vitus, and Trouble, Candlemass has been recognised as one of the "big four" of doom metal.

-After releasing five full-length albums and extensively touring throughout the 1980s and early 1990s, Candlemass disbanded in 1993 but reunited three years later.
+After releasing five full-length albums and extensively touring throughout the 1980s and early 1990s, Candlemass disbanded in 1993 but reunited four years later.
 Following another breakup in 2002, the band reformed in 2004 and has continued to record and perform ever since.

 History

 Debut with Johan Längqvist and the Messiah Marcolin era (1984–1990)

 After the breakup of his first band, Nemesis, bassist Leif Edling formed Candlemass, recruiting session vocalist Johan Längqvist, drummer Matz Ekström, guitarist Mats "Mappe" Björkman, and Klas Bergwall.
 Their debut release, Epicus Doomicus Metallicus (1986), quickly established their reputation, securing their place within metal circles and marking a milestone in the doom metal scene.
 After the release of their debut album, Längqvist was replaced by Messiah Marcolin.
 By the time the band entered the studio to record their second album, Nightfall, in 1987, Bergwall and Ekström had left the group.
 Jan Lindh joined as the new drummer, and Lars Johansson was added on guitars following the completion of the album.

 Candlemass followed up with Ancient Dreams (1988) and Tales of Creation (1989).
 In 1990, they released the live album Live.
 Shortly afterward, internal disputes led to Messiah Marcolin's departure from the band in 1991.